FlindersFAME/fame.github.io/Blog/_posts/2023-05-09-teams_channels.md

 `rclone ls SharedDataNotOnScratch:` | Recursively ist the files at the `SharedDataNotOnScratch` location `rclone sync LocalDirectory/ SharedDataNotOnScratch:RemoteDirectory/` | recursively copy the files from LocalDirectory/ into RemoteDirectory/.
 Like with `rsync`, the meaning of the trailing slash is important  - if they are both the same, like in the example, the RemoteDirectory will be created and the files will be right there.
-`rclone copy localfile SharedDataNotOnScratch:remotefile` | copy a single file
+`rclone copy localfile SharedDataNotOnScratch:remotefile` | copy a single file `rclone check localDirectory/ SharedDataNotOnScratch:RemoteDirectory/` | Compare the files on local and remote by md5sum and file size.
+Report any that are not matched.

 Now you can move all your data off deepthought and onto MS Teams!